Contact Us Phone: 1.914.761.8020 Advanced Environmental ProGuard Certified

 As a homebuyer or seller, what should I be aware of with respect to my underground-heating tank?

 Caveat emptor: Buyers beware… a tank's age is one of the first questions prospective home buyers will ask.
 Home heating oil tanks are just one of the many things that should be looked at when inspecting a house.
 It is advised that prospective buyers have oil tank systems thoroughly inspected.
 Homeowner’s insurance companies and mortgage companies are avoiding insuring houses with buried oil tanks.
 It is our strong recommendation to have the seller remove the buried tank prior to closing a real estate transaction.
-At the time of a real-estate transaction, have available a report stating the condition of your fuel oil tanks; this will protect both the purchaser and seller in case of any future oil leaks.

 Where can I find more information about oil tank service, maintenance, and regulations?